Sierra Valley

-Sierra Valley is a large mountain valley located west of the crest of California's Sierra Nevada mountain range in Plumas and Sierra Counties, north of Interstate 80.
+Sierra Valley is a large mountain valley located east of the crest of California's Sierra Nevada mountain range in Plumas and Sierra Counties, north of Interstate 80.

 Geography

-An intermontaine valley at approximately 4850 ft elevation, Sierra Valley is surrounded by mountains ranging in elevation from 6,000 to 8000 ft.
+An intermontane valley at approximately 4850 ft elevation, Sierra Valley is surrounded by mountains ranging in elevation from 6,000 to 8000 ft.
 The huge valley covering about 590 mi2 is a down-faulted basin, formerly a lake of similar geologic origin to Lake Tahoe to the south, now filled with sediment up to two thousand feet thick.
 The former Lake has the suggested name of Lake Beckwourth and existed until approximately 10,000 years ago.
 Average annual rainfall is less than twenty inches, most falling as snow.

+Ecology

-The valley floor has a grassland and sagebrush ecosystem and is the site of extensive freshwater marshes filled with cattails, bulrushes and alkaline flats that drain into the Middle Fork Feather River.
+The valley floor has a grassland and sagebrush ecosystem and is the site of extensive freshwater marshes known as the Sierra Valley Channels.
+The extensive marshes are filled with cattails, bulrushes and alkaline flats that drain into the Wild and Scenic Middle Fork Feather River.
 Many species of wildlife make their permanent home in the valley, and a great number of migratory bird species stop over in the fall and nest in the valley in the spring.
 The valley also has thermal activity, with Marble Hot Springs located in the north central valley floor.

+The Sierra Valley Preserve near Beckwourth, California protects 2,575 acres of land, including 1,100 acres of wetlands and hosts over 100 migrating and resident bird species.
+California state-listed species include greater sandhill cranes (Antigone canadensis tabida), black terns (Chlidonias niger), and yellow-headed blackbirds (Xanthocephalus xanthocephalus).
+On December 7, 2024 the Preserve opened the Sierra Valley Preserve Nature Center for public enjoyment.
+It was funded by The Feather River Land Trust, The Nature Conservancy and Northern Sierra Partnership, The Preserve also hosts pronghorn (Antilocapra americana) and elk (Cervus canadensis), the latter recolonizing the Sierra Valley beginning around 2010.